mshagirov/machine-monitor/README.md

 pgrep -P PARENT
 ```

-The last command print the PID of the FastAPI server running in the background.
+The last command prints the PID of the FastAPI server running in the background.
 You can kill this process with `kill -9 PID` when you do not need it any longer.
 In case if you accidentally close the parent process, you can search the child's PID with `ps aux | grep fastapi`.
 Closing the parent process does not close the child
 API server.